lmorg/murex/gen/root/README.inc.md

 ## Easy to Install

-Install `murex` from your favorite package manager:
+Install `murex` from your favorite package manager or directly from source:

 ::: code-tabs#shell